polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 ---
-title: Building a Custom Runtime Module
+title: Building a Custom Runtime Pallet
 ---

-We will now modify the `substrate-node-template` to introduce the basic functionality of a Proof Of Existence module.
+We will now modify the `substrate-node-template` to introduce the basic functionality of a Proof Of Existence pallet.

 Open the `substrate-node-template` in your favorite code editor.
 Then open the file `runtime/src/template.rs`